German Greens confirm Annalena Baerbock as chancellor candidate | DW | 12.06.2021

 Recent surveys placed outgoing Merkel's conservatives — Christian Democrats (CDU) and Bavarian Christian Social Union (CSU) — jointly on about 28%.

-The Greens are placed second nationwide with about 22%, despite dents in last weekend's regional assembly election in Saxony-Anhalt state.
+The Greens are placed second nationwide with about 22% in surveys — after recently eclipsing the conservatives — and despite dents in last weekend's regional assembly election in Saxony-Anhalt state.

 Baerbock's elevation represents the first chancellery bid by the Greens, radical back in the 1980s but billed in recent years as pragmatic after damaging wrangles between "realos" and "fundis."